-“Ejaculation” is the very first episode of the series and sets the tone for the show.
+The very first episode of the series sets the tone for the show.
 Andrew falls under the spell of the Hormone Monster, who is responsible for causing untimely erections and sexual feelings.
 Andrew and Nick are sitting in health class together watching a video about women’s reproductive organs.
 The narrator on the video refers to the uterus, at which point Nick and Andrew turn to each other in confusion.
-“I thought women had vaginas?”
-Andrew says.
-“I thought so too, but I guess they don’t,” Nick replies.

 Thinking back to my days of sitting in middle school health class, all I can think about while watching this episode is the occasional boy running out of the classroom and straight to the bathroom.